 If you live in Massachusetts, most income is taxable (wages, interest, dividends, etc.).
 However, some income, like Social Security or certain pensions, isn’t.

-As with your federal return, Massachusetts taxpayers are eligible for various tax deductions.
+Like your federal return, Massachusetts taxpayers are eligible for various tax deductions.
 You’ll receive a personal exemption of $4,400 ($8,800 for married couples filing jointly), plus an additional $1,000 per dependent.
 Additionally, contributions to Social Security or a Massachusetts pension system, as well as contributions to health savings accounts or charitable donations, are also deductible.
-These deductions will offset your Massachusetts income, and you don’t have to live there to take advantage of them!
+These deductions help offset your Massachusetts income.
+Fortunately, you don’t have to live there to take advantage of these tax-saving opportunities!
+Unfortunately, these exemptions and deductions are prorated if some of your income is not taxed in Massachusetts.

 If you’re not a Massachusetts resident but you work in the state, you’ll be taxed only on income that is sourced in Massachusetts.
 For example, investment income like dividends or capital gains is not taxable in Massachusetts.
 Additionally, if you split your working time between Massachusetts and New Hampshire, only a proportionate share of your income for the days worked in Massachusetts will be taxed by the state.
 For instance, if you worked 100 days in total, with 50 days in Massachusetts and 50 days in New Hampshire, only 50% of your wages would be taxable in Massachusetts.